skylord-at-hub/spawners/README.md

 * more convenient disable/enable, add/remove new MODs in config.lua file - added property for custom sounds
 * added sound for bunny
 * fixed sound for pyramids:mummy
-* added footsteps and digging sounds for the spawners
+* added footsteps and dug sounds for the spawners
 * shorter and more effective code, easier to read, fixed variable namings
 * ABM tweak - longer delay to trigger but bigger chance for spawn entity
 * disabled ABM catch_up
+* added normal map texture for default spawner

 ### 0.2 ###
 * support pyramids mod - mummy